 HB 2008 is necessary legislation to protect the well-being of Oregon communities while allowing for reasonable business practices.
-In summary, HB 2008 will:
+In summary, HB 2008 with the Dash One Amendments (and pending technical corrections) will:

 - Ensure that Oregonians have adequate protection against unlawful debt collection; and - When debt collection is lawful, provide updated and modernized garnishment protections to ensure that consumers can continue to meet basic needs for themselves and their families while paying off their obligations.